 6 – Distance/Mentor Study Program Divinity students who have not completed at least 31 credit hours by the end of the second year will be dropped from the program.
 This requirement may be extended by faculty vote.

 7 – Language classes generally may not be taken through the exclusive use of audio/video downloads of class sessions.
-They may be taken live by video-conference.
+They must be taken by live ‘zoom-room’ attendance in the class.
 Distant students who are unable to videoconference into first year Greek or Hebrew courses can “test out” of those classes by taking a proctored proficiency exam after pursuing a course of independent study to learn the rudiments of those languages on their own.

 In general, the local pastor of a distance student will serve as his mentor for study.
 In lieu of a qualified local pastor or elder in a student’s church, the Seminary maintains a list of approved mentors who serve students in their areas.
 Please contact the Registrar (firstname.lastname@example.org) for more information on mentor requirements and the list of approved mentors.

 Greenville Presbyterian Theological Seminary broadcasts all of its classes via videoconference.
 Qualified students are able interactively to participate in classes in real time.
 If the remote site (the student’s home, office, church, or extension campus) has installed the recommended equipment and has a broadband Internet connection, the student can expect acceptable video along with high-quality audio.
 Students participating by interactive conferencing receive course materials through our Learning Management System, Populi.
 Further details on technical requirements and set-up recommendations are available from the Seminary’s IT team.